How to Use Your iPhone Password Manager

 Your iPhone, iPad, and Mac now have a dedicated Passwords app.
 Your iPhone passwords used to be stored in iCloud Keychain, which you could access from the Passwords section in Settings.
-Let’s take a tour of the new iPhone password app!
+Let’s take a tour of Passwords on iPhone!

 • Keep all your passwords in one place, protected by Face ID.

-• Easily access your passwords and MFA codes whenever you need them.
+• Easily access your passwords and multi-factor authentication codes whenever you need them.

 System Requirements

-This tip works on iPhones running iOS 18 or later.
+This tip was performed on an iPhone 15 Pro running iOS 26.4.
 Find out how to update to the latest version of iOS.

 Where are iPhone passwords stored?
 In past versions of iOS, iPadOS, and macOS, your passwords were stored in iCloud Keychain.
 You could access iCloud Keychain by going into Settings and selecting Passwords.
-Now, that section has been split off into a dedicated app, with some useful new features added to make using saved passwords in your iPhone much easier.
-Here’s how to find passwords saved on your iPhone:
+Now, that section has been split off into a dedicated app, Passwords on iPhone, with some useful new features added to make using saved passwords much easier.
+If you're concerned for your iPhone's security, sign up for our free Tip of the Day newsletter and you'll automatically be subsribed to our weekly privacy and security newsletter.
+Now, here’s how to see passwords on your iPhone:

 1. Open the Passwords app.

-iphone spotlight search with a red box around the passwords app
+a screenshot of the home screen on iphone with a red box around the passwords app

 2. You will need to use Face ID to authenticate.